Chase Sapphire Reserve vs. Amex Platinum Card

 The bottom line

-Which of these valuable rewards credit cards will leave you better off?
-That all depends on where you spend the most money each month and which selection of airline and hotel partners makes the most sense for your regular travel plans.
+After comparing these two top-tier credit cards, the question remains: Which of these cards will leave you better off, the Amex Platinum or Chase Sapphire Reserve?
+The answer depends on which categories you spend the most money in each month and which selection of airline and hotel partners makes the most sense for your regular travel plans.

-With that in mind, the Chase Sapphire Reserve’s updated rewards rates and benefits outstrip the Amex Platinum.
-Still, you should conduct some basic research to see which of these cards might work better for your needs.
-Also, don’t forget to compare these to other top credit card offers that might work even better.
+With all of that in mind, the Chase Sapphire Reserve’s rewards rates and benefits outstrip the Amex Platinum.
+Still, you should conduct some basic research to see which of these cards might work better for your individual needs, and don’t forget to compare these cards to other top rewards cards, along with other Chase cards and Amex cards.